So, on to Central Europe. To Budapest.

 Cleft in two by the mighty Danube River.
 Hilly and imperial Buda to the west and flat, buzzing and bourgeois Pest to the east.
 The two cities came together in 1873 to form Budapest.

 Can you believe one of the names for consideration for the city was Pestbuda?
+Luckily, the politicians didn’t have the final say.

 So, why am I in Budapest?

-You mean apart from the fact that the name sounds exotic?
+You mean apart from the fact that the name sounds romantic?
 Well, if there was a single country that experienced the double whammy of both Nazism and Communism within a short period, it was Hungary.

 During WWII, the Nazi proxy party in Hungary, the Arrow Cross party, a fascist organisation, unleashed total terror on the people of Budapest.
 Thousands of Hungarian Jews were rounded up and deported to extermination camps all over Europe.
 Some were executed in the city and dumped into the Danube.